 Associate Professor of Management, The Wharton School

-Global collaboration, teamwork, knowledge sharing, information technology use, human & intellectual capital
+Global collaboration, teamwork, knowledge sharing, information-technology use, human and intellectual capital

 Professor Martine Haas’s work focuses on collaboration in global, knowledge-intensive organizations.
 Her research and teaching interests include global teams, knowledge sharing, information technology use, managing human capital, implementing strategic capabilities, field research methods, and the sociology & social psychology of organizations.
 She has published articles in leading scholarly journals including the Academy of Management Journal, Administrative Science Quarterly, Management Science, Organization Science, and the Strategic Management Journal.
 Her academic research has received scholarly awards including the Academy of Management’s William H. Newman Award for outstanding dissertation-based research and the Academy of International Business’s Best Paper Award.

 Martine is an award-winning teacher who has taught courses in global strategy, general management, and organizational behavior to executives, PhD students, MBA students, and undergraduates.
 She has worked for McKinsey & Company in London and for the international aid agency Oxfam, and as a consultant to a range of organizations including the World Bank, the BBC, and the Tate Gallery of Modern Art.

 Martine received her PhD in Organizational Behavior from Harvard University, an MA in International Relations from Yale University, and a BA in Human Sciences from Oxford University.
 Previously, she served as an assistant professor at Cornell University’s School of Industrial & Labor Relations, and as a visiting professor at London Business School.

 Read full faculty bio on Wharton website